ggordham/ora-presentations/perflab-ORAPUB/README.md

-# perflab-ECO
+# perflab-ORAPUB
-Scripts from the ECO performance tuning lab Feb 22, 2022
+Scripts from the ORAPUB performance tuning lab Feb 14-16, 2022

 These scripts are mostly based on examples from the Oracle example github repository: https://github.com/oracle/oracle-db-examples